SamuelDucca/Wisensing-esp32/OnboardProcessing/esp-wisense/README.md

 Matching `PROFILE_START` and `PROFILE_END` must be at the same function scope, with `PROFILE_START` at an equal or higher scope to `PROFILE_END` to avoid undefined references.

-The main CSI processing steps already have this macro.
+The main CSI processing steps of the component already have this wrapper.